 The Blue-winged Kookaburra is a large kingfisher, slightly smaller than the laughing kookaburra.
-It has distinctive pale eyes, head is off-white with brown streaks, the shoulders are sky blue and it has a uniform blue rump.
-The throat is plain white and the under parts are white with faint scalloped orange-brown bars and back is mid brown.
-Males have a dark blue tail while females tails are barred red-brown or blackish, otherwise the sexes are similar.
+It has distinctive pale eyes, the head is off-white with brown streaks, the shoulders are sky blue and it has a uniform blue rump.
+The throat is plain white and the underparts are white with faint scalloped orange-brown bars and the back is mid-brown.
+Males have a dark blue tail while females' tails are barred red-brown or blackish, otherwise, the sexes are similar.
 The legs and feet are grey and the bill is dark above and yellowish below.
 Juveniles have paler streaks on the head with darker uneven spots.

 The lifespan of the Blue-winged Kookaburra is 20 years or more.